 Travel insurance is a MUST, you never know what will happen overseas.
 Travel insurance can cover you from anything from a lost suitcase, theft, a car accident or medical and health issues.
 Make sure you read your policy so you understand what you are and aren’t covered for.

 Did you know?
 Most insurance policies do not cover you if you are on the back of a moped that someone else is driving?
 This is something you will probably be doing if you are heading to any Asian country, so check your policy to ensure you are covered.
 I recommend World Nomads, get a quote here.

 Visit a Doctor for a Health and vaccine check

 If you need a vaccination for the country you are travelling to, now is the time to get it.
 You can search vaccination requirements on the Travel Doctor website.
-If still unsure, I would book an appointment with your local doctor for advice.
+If still unsure, book an appointment with your local doctor for advice.

 If you need regular doses of prescription medication, plan ahead and take the prescription with you as proof of medical authorisation, some countries forbid certain medications.